Deaadman/UniversalTweaks/Information/PatchNotes.md

 		- This patch checks to see if an aurora is currently active, if it isn't it stops the original script from running.
 	- `FlashlightItem.Awake`
 		- This patch utilises `UnityEngine.Random.Range(0f, 1f);` to set a random float to `m_CurrentBatteryCharge`.
+<br></br>
+- Added the following harmony patches to the `UITweaks.cs` script.
+	- `Panel_MainMenu.Initialize`
+		- This patch checks to see whether the user has `Wintermute` or `TFTFT` installed, if not it calls a custom `RemoveMainMenuItem()` method.
+		- This method iterates through all menu items, and finds the types specified.
+Once found, it removes them and refreshes the menu.

 ### Changed / Updated:
 - Updated the following `private` classes to `static private`.